RocketPuppy/redux-consumer-toolkit/README.md

 specification.
 This made it simple to build this as a library instead of pinning it to a specific redux version.

+See the [examples](examples) directory for usage examples, including a comparison with reselect.

 ## API

 The library is organized into modules corresponding to the structures defined by